January 29th, 2018 Last Updated on: February 28th, 2022

 In many Native American tribes, a dream catcher is a handmade willow hoop woven to a web or literally, a net.
 They can include feathers and beads, and they're traditionally suspended on cradles as a form of armor and protection.

 Related Article — How to Make a Dream Catcher

 History & Origin of the Dream Catcher

-The women were in charge of weaving the magical webs for the infants.
-The women made this possible by using willow hoops and sinew to weave the webs.
-The children were provided with charms as a medium of protection.
-These charms were idealized to catch any sort of harm that might be present around that place or time.
+To help, the Ojibwe women started weaving magical webs for the infants.
+They used willow hoops and sinew to weave them, and they gifted them to the Ojibwe children as a medium of protection.
+These charms hung above the children's beds to catch any bad dreams or other harm that might be present.

-The web absorbs terrible dreams at night and discharges them during the day.
-The feathers act like ladders allowing good dreams to descend on the infant or adult who is sleeping.
+The web absorbs bad dreams at night and discharges them during the day.
+The feathers, on the other hand, act like ladders allowing good dreams to descend on the infant or adult who is sleeping.

 However, these resemblances are few and far between.
 There is still a sizable gap between originals and modern ones.
-These new styles are made, sold, and exhibited by the modern era which is considered, by some, to be a violation of the culture, beliefs, and traditions attached to the traditional dream catchers.
+These new styles are made, sold, and exhibited by non-Native entities, which is considered, by some, to be a violation of the culture, beliefs, and traditions attached to the traditional dream catchers.